snadi/sca-demos/ReadMe.md

 `mvn pmd:pmd`

 * In the target folder, you will find a `pmd.xml` file that contains the results of running PMD.
 You can also visualize those results by viewing the `target/site/pmd.html` file

+## Google ErrorProne Demo

+* To run ErrorProne, go to the `pom.xml` file and uncomment all parts mared by `for running google error prone`.

+* Run `mvn clean compile` to force a compilation.
+You will notice that the build now fails.
+Google ErrorProne is integrated into the build process and causes it to fail upon detecting any error (based on its ruleset).

+## SpotBugs

+* The `pom.xml` file already has the SpotBugs dependency added

+* Run `mvn spotbugs:check`.
+It will show you the errors spotted and that you can visually look at the errors by running `mvn spotbugs:gui`